Kyle Mahoney: creator and manager of the City’ZEN Challenge

 The stakes of the City’ZEN Challenge

 Dive deeper into the City’ZEN Challenge.
 In this video, senior managers of the Berger-Levrault Group discuss the origins, the evolution, the stakes and the future of the competition.

 One exciting and exceptional aspect of the City’ZEN Challenge is that since its inception it has seen and benefited from the direct support and involvement of the company’s executives and senior management.
 At nearly every step of the competition, from the selection of finalist projects in December to the competition’s culminating moment at the final jury in June, they are involved and invested in our efforts to stimulate innovation, recognize student initiatives and to advance the company’s efforts to contribute to a more sustainable and equitable society.

 Berger-Levrault, an international software publisher, supports private and public professionals in meeting the rising demands for increased performance and transformation of their businesses.

-With 51,000 clients and 1,800 employees in France, Spain, Canada and Morocco, the Group works with local authorities and administrations, medico-social facilities, the hospital sector, companies, the industrial sector and the educational sector.
+With 51,000 clients and 1,900 employees in France, Spain, Canada, Morocco, Belgium and Italy, the Group works with local authorities and administrations, medico-social facilities, the hospital sector, companies, the industrial sector and the educational sector.

 Berger-Levrault’s ambition is to provide its clients and their users with the great potential of digital technology through service platforms at a time of massive data openings and smart interfaces.

 Since the launch of the first City’ZEN Challenge in 2016, the number of our partner-schools has grown from 1 to 10, and the number of campuses from 1 to more than 30.
-In addition, the City’ZEN Challenge has become an international competition now present in 4 countries and on 3 different continents: France, Spain, Morocco and Canada.
+In addition, the City’ZEN Challenge has become an international competition now present in 6 countries and on 3 different continents: France, Spain, Belgium, Germany, Canada and Morocco.
 For the 6th edition, our goal is to recruit at least 6 more schools, bringing the total to at least 20 partner-schools.